Froloket64/dotfiles/README.md

 Contributions regarding other distro support are **welcome**.

 ## Metaconfiguration
 Yes, there's configuration to this configuration.
 It consists of a [`settings.json`](/settings.json) file that contains all "settings" to the configuration such as your theme, your monitors, wallpaper and so on.
-All of that is compiled into plain config files using `jinja` and symlinked using `./install.sh -I`.
+All of that is compiled into plain config files using `jinja` (and symlinked) with `./install.sh -I`.

 ### Features
 In [`settings.json`](/settings.json) there's also a section labeled **"features"**.
 It provides a way to enable/disable certain additional features that are opinionated/require additional dependencies.
 To toggle features on and off just set their values to `true` or `false` respectively.